 This data sets includes the aerosol and surface reflectance retrieval product obtained from the MERIS/Envisat data processed by GRASP code.
 The MERIS/Envisat data including measurements 8 channels of MERIS absorption window channels in centered at 413 nm, 443 nm, 490 nm, 510 nm, 560 nm, 665 nm, 760 nm and 870 nm were used in GRASP retrieval.
 The data were inverted at resolution of 10 km in cloud-free conditions as determined by original cloud-mask algorithm.
 The data at polar regions at latitudes higher than 60 degrees north and south were not processed.

 The current MERIS/GRASP aerosol and surface data were processed with the GRASP code version v0.7.3.
 The retrieval of aerosol and surface properties is conducted simultaneously.
-To assure stability of the retrieval, the aerosol are assumed as an external mixture of aerosol components such as: biomass burning aerosol (spherical particles, refractive index of 1.45-0.031i), urban aerosol (spherical particles, refractive index of 1.45-0.031i), oceanic aerosol (spherical particles, refractive index of 1.37-0.0001i), desert dust (non-spherical particles, with spectrally dependent complex refractive index, with real part of 1.56 and imaginary of 0.0032, 0.0028, 0.0023, 0.0019, 0.0013, 0.0012, 0.0010 for 413, 443, 490, 510, 560, 665, 760 and 870 nm correspondingly).
+To assure stability of the retrieval, the aerosol are assumed as an external mixture of aerosol components such as: biomass burning aerosol (spherical particles, refractive index of 1.45-0.031i); urban aerosol (spherical particles, refractive index of 1.45-0.031i); oceanic aerosol (spherical particles, refractive index of 1.37-0.0001i); desert dust (non-spherical particles, with spectrally dependent complex refractive index, with real part of 1.56 and imaginary of 0.0032, 0.0028, 0.0023, 0.0019, 0.0013, 0.0012, 0.0010 for 413, 443, 490, 510, 560, 665, 760 and 870 nm, correspondingly).
 The concentrations of each component are also retrieved.
 The retrieved components themselves, their spatial and temporal distribution, however, is a not yet validated product and therefore are not provided.
-The “optimized” settings (inversion strategy used by GRASP) were used in RT modeling of multiple-scattering in the atmosphere.
-The full list of the retrieved parameters, as well as, additional characteristics derived from retrieved parameters can be found in the product list provided below.
-The further details of the retrieval setting can be provided by request.
+The “optimized” settings (inversion strategy used by GRASP) are used in RT modeling of multiple-scattering in the atmosphere.
+The full list of the retrieved parameters, as well as, additional characteristics derived from the retrieved parameters can be found in the provided below product list.
+The further details of the retrieval settings can be provided by request.

 The raw results files from GRASP contains full year of data of small regions (10×4 pixels).
 For the convenience of the users, the daily global files were created as well as their aggregates in time and space.
 Only the most reliable and demanded data were exported for final public distribution.
 Data format of this public archives is NetCDF.